- Our goal and intent is to support blockchain forks.

 Complete this form to request support for a new digital asset.

-If you are requesting support for a digital asset airdrop, please review Kingdom Trust's policy here.
+If you are requesting support for a digital asset fork, please review Kingdom Trust's policy here.

 Last updated: February 2022